akeneo/pim-community-dev/src/Akeneo/Pim/Automation/FranklinInsights/README.md

     - *PIM identifier*

 ### Attributes Mapping
-This is a collection of all the attributes from Franklin mapped (or not) to PIM attributes based on a PIM family code.
+This is a collection of all the attributes from Franklin that can be mapped to PIM attributes based on a PIM family code.

 - ***Family code*** (PIM Family code)
 - ***Attribute Mapping***